shubham-attri/Fraud_detection-modelv1.0.0/README.md

 # Credits

-This project was developed by [Shubham].
+This project was developed by Shubham Attri